-Monitoring aseismic creep trend in Ismetpasa and Destek segments throughout the NAF with a large scale GPS network
+1 Monitoring aseismic creep trend in Ismetpasa and Destek segments throughout the NAF with a large scale GPS network

-- 3 Hasan Hakan Yavaşoğlu^{1,}, Mehmet Nurullah Alkan2, Serdar Bilgi1, Öykü Alkan3 - 4 ITU, Dept. of Geomatics Engineering, Maslak, Istanbul, Turkey. - 5 2 Hitit University, Osmancık MYO, 19030, Corum, Turkey - 6 3 ITU, Graduate School of Science Engineering and Technology, Maslak, Istanbul, Turkey
+- 2 3 - Hasan Hakan Yavaşoğlu^{1,}, Mehmet Nurullah Alkan2, Serdar Bilgi1, Öykü Alkan3

+4 1 ITU, Dept. of Geomatics Engineering, Maslak, Istanbul, Turkey.

+- 5 2 Hitit University, Osmancık MYO, 19030, Corum, Turkey - 6 3 ITU, Graduate School of Science Engineering and Technology, Maslak, Istanbul, Turkey

-Abstract
+7 Abstract

-North Anatolian Fault Zone (NAFZ) is an intersection area between Anatolian and Eurasian plates.
-Arabian plate, which squeezes the Anatolian plate from the south between Eurasian plate and itself is also responsible for this formation.
-This tectonic motion causes Anatolian plate to move westwards with almost a 20 mm/year velocity which has caused destructive earthquakes in the history.
-Block boundaries that form the faults are generally locked to the bottom of seismogenic layer because of the friction between blocks, and responsible for these discharges.
-However, there are also some unique events observed around the world, which may cause partially or fully free slipping faults.
-This phenomenon is called "aseismic creep", and may occur through the entire seismogenic zone or at least to some depths.
-Additionally, it is a rare event in the world located in two reported segments along the North Anatolian Fault (NAF) which are Ismetpasa and Destek.
+8 North Anatolian Fault Zone (NAFZ) is an intersection area between Anatolian and Eurasian 9 plates.
+Also another plate is responsible for this formation, Arabian plate, which squeezes the 10 Anatolian plate from the south between Eurasian plate and itself.
+This tectonic motion causes 11 Anatolian plate to move westwards with almost a 20 mm/year velocity which causes destructive 12 earthquakes in the history.
+Block boundaries, forming the faults, generally locked to the bottom of 13 seismogenic layer because of the friction between blocks, and responsible for these discharges.
+However, there are also some unique events observed around the world, which may cause partially or 14 15 fully free slipping faults.
+This phenomenon is called "aseismic creep", and may occur through the entire 16 seismogenic zone or at least to some depths and is a rare event in the world, with two reported 17 segments along the North Anatolian Fault (NAF): Ismetpasa and Destek.

-In this study, we established GPS networks covering those segments and made three campaigns between 2014-2016.
-Considering the long term geodetic movements of the blocks (Anatolian and Eurasian plates), surface velocities and fault parameters are calculated.
-The results of the model indicate that aseismic creep still continues to some rates of 13.2±3.3 mm/year at Ismetpasa and 9.6±3.1 mm/year at Destek.
-Additionally, aseismic creep behavior is limited to some depths and decays linearly to the bottom of the seismogenic layer at both segments.
-This study suggests that this aseismic creep behavior will not prevent a medium-large scale earthquake in the long term.
+In this study, we established GPS networks covering these segments and made three campaigns between 2014-2016.
+Considering the long term geodetic movements of the blocks (Anatolian and Eurasian plates), previous studies for each segment, calculated surface velocities and fault parameters; aseismic creep still continues to some rates, 13.2±3.3 mm/year at Ismetpasa and 9.6±3.1 mm/year at Destek.
+Results indicates that this aseismic creep behavior will not prevent a medium-large scale earthquake in the long term.

-Key words: NAFZ, aseismic creep, GPS, block modelling
+24 Key words: NAFZ, aseismic creep, GPS, block modelling

-Introduction
+25 Introduction